This is old. Real old. Many links are broken, and some have just been removed to keep Google happy. So if you find a link to nowhere, that's why.

 Based in San Francisco, EFF is a donor-supported membership organization working to protect our fundamental rights regardless of technology; to educate the press, policymakers and the general public about civil liberties issues related to technology; and to act as a defender of those liberties.
 Among our various activities, EFF opposes misguided legislation, initiates and defends court cases preserving individuals' rights, launches global public campaigns, introduces leading edge proposals and papers, hosts frequent educational events, engages the press regularly, and publishes a comprehensive archive of digital civil liberties information at one of the most linked-to websites in the world.

-CAFE - The Campaign for Audiovisual Free Expression (CAFE) exists to empower the creative community in the digital age by protecting the public's access to and use of audiovisual technologies.
+CAFE - The Campaign for Audiovisual Free Expression (CAFE) existed (now it is gone) to empower the creative community in the digital age by protecting the public's access to and use of audiovisual technologies.

 Help us stop the movie industry attack on open software development.
 Join EFF today!